libktx/ktx/scene2d/README.md

 practical nesting limit: as long as you do not manually set up circular references (actors being parents of themselves), your widget hierarchies should *just work*.

-When it comes to widget customization, only parameters crucial to construct the actors are present in factory methods.
+When it comes to widget customization, only data crucial to construct the actors is present in factory methods as parameters.
 For example, `Label` requires some text that it can draw, so it has a `CharSequence` (`String` or `StringBuilder`) parameter.
-However, most other settings must be changed manually inside widgets' blocks by invoking their methods:
+However, most other settings must be changed manually inside widgets' blocks by invoking their methods - even if they are as common as `Color`:

 ```Kotlin
 import ktx.scene2d.*